B-Houser/LTV-Numbers-Docs/clickfunnels.md

 2. Click the "Choose File" button
 3. Select your page source funnel list html file and click the "Next" button
     - Note: You can multiselect all page source funnel list html files by ctrl+click-ing or clicking and dragging to highlight multiple files
-4. In the "Choose Format" dropdown, select "Clickfunnels Funnels HTML" and click the "Next" button to begin the ingest process
+4. In the "Choose Format" dropdown, select "Clickfunnels Funnels HTML" and click the "Next" button then the "Upload" button to begin the ingest process